besartkr/beasrtStoreBesartKry/README.md

 [# Petstore RestAssured API testing

-Below I have provided the project structure, how to run the project, scenarios covered and improvements I do in the future, in addition the same project has been provided in Postman
+Below I have provided the project structure, how to run the project, scenarios covered and improvements I would do in the future, in addition the same project has been provided in Postman

 ## Project Structure